 That’s far-fetched — there are numerous ways to screen, detect or diagnose celiac disease.

 Blood serology (or blood screening) is the most common method for diagnosing the condition.
 More specifically, the blood tests screen for antibodies associated with celiac disease.
 The standard blood test for the disease is known as tTG-IgA.
 The good news is that you don’t have to make an expensive trip to the doctor’s office or your local pharmacy.
-At imaware™, we pride ourselves on offering a revolutionary at-home blood testing platform.

 With our imaware™ at-home tests, you can not only screen for celiac disease but also manage the condition right from the comfort of your own home.
 The best part?
 These cutting-edge tests are painless, super simple, and can be done in a matter of minutes.It is worth keeping in mind, however, that some celiac people may return a negative blood test result.
 That’s why a blood test cannot in and of itself be a conclusive diagnosis.